Cluj Entry Requirements

 Visa Required

-Citizens of countries not included in visa-waiver agreements must obtain a visa before arrival
+Citizens who must obtain a short-stay (C) visa before arrival

 Arrival Process